 - 2.1 The most vulnerable witnesses are those under 18 years and those with a cognitive impairment ('vulnerable witnesses').
 One of the principles of the criminal justice system is to ensure fairness including facilitating the participation of vulnerable witnesses and providing a capacity for them to give their best evidence.
 This participation includes the Court giving directions for the appropriate management and questioning of a vulnerable witness, including (but not limited to) where the Court appoints an intermediary.
-The Court should take every reasonable step to facilitate the participation of a vulnerable witness. - 2.2 Intermediary schemes aim to facilitate vulnerable witnesses to give their best evidence in light of the research and the experience, particularly in England and Wales since 2008, which shows that the way in which witnesses are asked questions can affect their evidence.2 - 2.3 Intermediaries are trained professionals with specialist skills in communication.
+The Court should take every reasonable step to facilitate the participation of a vulnerable witness. - 2.2 Intermediary schemes aim to facilitate vulnerable witnesses to give their best evidence in light of the research and the experience, particularly in England and Wales since 2008, which shows that the way in which witnesses are asked questions can affect their evidence. - 2.3 Intermediaries are trained professionals with specialist skills in communication.
 They are not expert witnesses called by a party.
-They are officers of the Court3 who, under the Intermediary Program, assist the vulnerable witness and the Court so that the witness can give their best evidence during: - (a) Any visual and audio recording of evidence ('VARE') by police (see [3.6] 'The Intermediary Program'), and
+They are officers of the Court who, under the Intermediary Program, assist the vulnerable witness and the Court so that the witness

-1 Criminal Procedure Act 2009 s 389A(3)(b) as amended by Justice Legislation Amendment (Sexual Offences and Other Matters) Act 2022.
+&lt;sup>1 Criminal Procedure Act 2009 s 389A(3)(b) as amended by Justice Legislation Amendment (Sexual Offences and Other Matters) Act 2022.

-2 Recognised in R v Ward [2017] VSCA 37 Part 2, especially [115].
+&lt;sup>2 Recognised in R v Ward [2017] VSCA 37 Part 2, especially [115].

-3 Criminal Procedure Act 2009 s 389I(2).
+&lt;sup>3 Criminal Procedure Act 2009 s 389I(2).